tomcatmanager/tomcatmanager/CONTRIBUTING.rst

    ``pytest-xdist`` plugin to parallelize testing across multiple CPUs or many platforms.
 Many of the tests depend on deploying and undeploying an app at a specific path, and that path is shared across the entire test suite.
-It wouldn't help much anyway because the testing would be constrained by the speed of the Tomcat Server.
+It wouldn't help much anyway because the testing is constrained by the speed of the Tomcat Server.

 Code Quality